 I grew up eating my grandmother’s beef based stuffed peppers but had never tried chicken ones before.

-With chicken stuffed peppers you get a full serving of protein, starch and veggies all in one bite.
+With chicken stuffed peppers you get a full serving of protein, starch and veggies all in one bite, so these are definitely healthy stuffed bell peppers.

 I chose to go with a mix of red, yellow and orange peppers as I find these to be the most flavorful.
 I also went for the organic ones – which I know, cost a fortune.
 I think I paid $2-3 a pepper.
 Doesn’t that seem outrageous?